andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 served over plain HTTP on each endpoint.

-Each document is a list of Service Provider (or Identity Provider respectivey) metadata objects wrapped in a metadata container, and signed using [[Magic Signatures][]].
+Each document is a list of Service Provider (or Identity Provider respectivey) metadata objects wrapped in a *Metadata Container*, and signed using [[Magic Signatures][]].

-The metadata container looks like this:
+The Metadata Container looks like this:

 	{
 		'expires': 1309945835,